Potato grading: 5 big challenges and how to tackle them

 There’s a solution

 Luckily, there is a solution for this problem.
 Finally!
-The Elisam GranTorino potato grader uses light transmission technology.
+The Elisam GranTorino potato grader uses light transmittance technology.
 With this technology, you are able to see completely through the product (instead of just underneath the skin) by virtually ‘slicing’ potatoes into pieces.
 Let us explain you how this works.

 Virtually slicing potatoes